dduuukk/embedded-audio-sample-player-with-midi-support/README.md

 What is the objective in this lab?
 Describe the lab technical aspects, show its aim and the main findings.

+This project involves the development of a FreeRTOS-based audio streaming system on an STM32 development board.
+The system integrates various components, including an audio codec, SD card reader, STM32 microprocessor, H7 DMA modules, and a headphone amplifier.
+Utilizing an SD card for data storage, the system employs a FATFS file system for file access.
+A .WAV parser within the STM32 MCU interprets .WAV file headers and audio data from the SD card, facilitating audio playback.
+Communication between the MCU and the codec is established through the STM32 Serial Audio Interface (SAI) peripheral, utilizing I2S compatibility.
+Additionally, an I2C connection configures the codec.
+The primary objective is to parse and play .WAV files stored on the SD card.
+A potential stretch goal involves implementing a user interface with buttons and an OLED screen for enhanced interaction.

 ## Intro
 Briefly outline the area your project applies to.
 Highlight what is missing in current approaches.
 Define the problem you want to solve and why it's important.

+The project delves into the realm of embedded systems, focusing specifically on the development of an audio streaming system using FreeRTOS on an STM32 development board.
+In embedded systems, integrating audio streaming capabilities poses significant challenges, especially concerning resource utilization and system complexity.

+Current approaches often lack a.....

+The integration of audio streaming capabilities into embedded systems presents a complex challenge, particularly in environments with stringent resource constraints.
+In this project, we embark on the development of a sophisticated audio streaming system using a FreeRTOS-based approach on an STM32 development board.
+Central to the system architecture are components such as an audio codec, SD card reader, STM32 microprocessor, H7 DMA modules, and a headphone amplifier.
+Leveraging the capabilities of the STM32 MCU and its peripherals, including the Serial Audio Interface (SAI) and Inter-Integrated Circuit (I2C), our goal is to create a robust platform for parsing and playing .WAV files stored on an SD card.
+This introductory overview provides a glimpse into the intricacies of our system design, highlighting key components and objectives.
+Additionally, we outline a potential stretch goal involving the implementation of a user interface for enhanced user interaction.
+Through meticulous integration and software development, we aim to achieve seamless audio playback functionality while exploring avenues for further feature enhancements.

 ## Related Work
 Highlight similar approaches.